Life? Pitch blackness. A labyrinth, spark-less,

 Beauty?
 For us, it’s a thing double-blurry,

-All we like sheep have gone so far astray,
+For all we like sheep have gone so far astray,

 All we like fools have not numbered our days;

-All we like the Serpent have coveted a throne,
+All we Serpent-like have coveted a throne,

 All we like insecure kings craving honor,

-All we like orphans, disoriented we wander;
+All we like orphans in this aimless wander;

-All we like convicts, trampling Heaven’s Law,
+All we like convicts trampling Heaven’s Law,

-All we like narcissists, with no God-ward awe.
+All we like narcissists without God-ward awe.

 All we like cowards, saving face, loving self,

-All we like tight-fisted consumers have grappled,
+All we tight-fisted consumers have grappled,

-To preserve our great fable, our gold-plated shackles.
+Hugging our myth, our gold-plated shackles.

 What could make clean, make full, make whole?